terrancexin/life_calendar/README.md

 ###### Set up process assumes that all of the above technologies are available on your local machine
 1. Run `git clone https://github.com/terrancexin/life_calendar && cd life_calendar && npm i`
 2. Obtain OAuth 2.0 credentials from the Google API Console. `client_id` and `client_secret` add into `oauth2.keys.json` file
-3. Start the app by `npm start`
+5. `cd client && npm i`
-4. Make sure `redis-server` is running
+4. Make sure `redis-server` is running locally
-5. Start the server by `npm run server`
+3. Start the app by `npm run dev` at the root directory
 ###### Ready!
 Go to: [http://localhost:3000](http://localhost:3000)

 ## Tech Stack